yuegeao/calligraphy-work/README.md

 ## Usage

-Click "Start from template" in the Typst web app and search for problemst.
+Click "Start from template" in the Typst web app and search for calligraphyWork.

 Alternatively, run the following command to create a directory initialized with all necessary files:
 ```